- What is Cluster Headache?

 - What's the difference between Episodic and Chronic CH?

 Episodic cluster headache: The sufferer experiences attacks on a daily basis over period of weeks or months; they then disappear for weeks or months, but they will come back.
+There are 3 peak times for going into episodic cycle; late March, later October and the end of the year.

 Chronic cluster headache: The sufferer experiences daily attacks with a painfree remission of four weeks or less in a twelve month period.
+Some chronic sufferers have had daily attacks for as long as 25 years without remission.

 See also Glossary of Terms